jiaoshuntian/ivory-operator/docs/content/tutorial/user-management.md

       options: "SUPERUSER"
 ```

-There you have it: we have created a Postgres user named `rhino` with superuser privileges that has access to the `rhino` database (though a superuser has access to all databases!).
+There you have it: we have created a Ivory user named `rhino` with superuser privileges that has access to the `rhino` database (though a superuser has access to all databases!).

 ## Adjusting Privileges